Getting Started

 Resetting the Web UI state

-If you want to reset the overall counters without removing the errors collection, you can run the bundle exec karafka-web install
+If you want to reset the overall counters without removing the errors collection, you can run the bundle exec karafka-web reset

 again.